15 Best Shoes for Desert Hiking – Men’s and Women’s Sand Shoes

-These low-top hikers are built on an AVD-C Chassis for superior support, and the SensiFit technology and Quicklace lacing system allow the shoe to contour to your foot.
+These low-top desert walking boots are built on an AVD-C Chassis for superior support, and the SensiFit technology and Quicklace lacing system allow the shoe to contour to your foot.

 These shoes are easy to put on and take off by cinching and uncinching the laces.
 They’re also great for shaking out any entering silt and going in and out of a tent.

 With all of these features, it’s amazing that the X Ultra 4 GTX shoes are so light, weighing only 1.75 pounds.
 This redesigned version of a well-known and well-loved classic loses about a quarter-pound per pair.
 In addition, when compared to the other options, the price is reasonable.

 The Salomon X Ultra 3 Mid is a favorite all-around hiking boot, built like a trail running shoe but with improved ankle support and protection.